 How much does gum disease treatment cost?
 If you discover that you have gum disease, getting treatment is the only way to avoid serious consequences.
 Gum disease treatment cost is low for gingivitis because it involves improving your oral hygiene routine.
 The main cost of improving your oral care routine is a little extra time in the mornings and evenings.
 The cost to treat periodontitis can vary significantly.
 If all you need is a gum disease medication, your cost will be the copay for that medication.
 If you need a more serious intervention, such as flap surgery, the cost will be higher.
 To calculate the cost, talk to your dentist or periodontist about the treatment you need and then get in touch with your insurance provider to get an estimate of your coverage.

-Find the Best Gum Disease Specialist Near You
+Find the Best Periodontal (Gum) Disease Specialist Near Me

 A general dentist can help you if you are dealing with gingivitis.
 However, if you experience chronic gum disease or have been diagnosed with periodontitis, you should seek a gum disease specialist.
-You can find a periodontist near you with the help of the Find a Dentist tool from The Smile Generation.
+If you're asking how to find a dentist near me, you can find a periodontist near you with the help of the Find a Dentist tool from The Smile Generation.
 Search based on where you live and the specialist you want to see.